 Lucky for us, you can skip all the fun (and work!) of salt-packing the meat, save space in your fridge, and purchase already brined and ready-to-cook brisket.

 Around St. Patrick’s Day, you will find heaping piles of brined corned beef in supermarket coolers.
 It’s a great time to take advantage of those sales and tuck some extra corned beef in your freezer.
 However, it’s essential to know how to safely store it in the freezer if you do buy extra.

 Before taking your ready-to-cook corned beef and throwing it in the back of your freezer, be sure to drain the meat of its brine and wrap it very well.
 Leaving the brisket in the vacuum-sealed bag you bought it in with the salt solution will cause the flavor and texture to diminish with prolonged freezing, so be sure to get rid of the liquid.

-After cooking corned beef, you can freeze the meat for two to three months for best quality.
 So, if you want to take advantage of the sales and have a tasty corned beef dinner in the coming months, we recommend you cook it now, then freeze it for later.
 For more information about corned beef safety, be sure to check out this helpful USDA fact sheet for the full rundown.